Why Are Solar Panels Illegal in Florida? Debunking the Myth

 Your Solar Panels and the State’s Grid

-Florida’s laidback attitude about residents acquiring solar panels is great overall; it helps residents save money on their energy bills while also contributing to reduced carbon emissions.
+Florida’s laidback attitude about residents acquiring solar panels is great overall.
+It helps residents save money on their energy bills while contributing to reduced carbon emissions.

-But the catch is that all Florida residents who choose to have solar panels need to connect their system with the city’s grid unless they are entirely self-sufficient.
+But here’s the catch.
+All Florida residents who have solar panels must connect their system with the city’s grid unless they’re entirely self-sufficient.

-If you live in any other state, whether you’re fully energy-sufficient or not, it’s a choice to connect your solar panel system to the grid.
-Some people choose not to since their home doesn’t require much energy to power, or they prefer to store their excess energy as backup power in batteries or generators.
+If you live in any other state, it’s your choice to connect your solar panel system to the grid (self-sufficient or not).
+Some people choose not to because their home doesn’t require much energy to power.
+Alternatively, they may prefer to store their excess energy as backup power in batteries or generators.

-Some folks in other states willingly connect their system to the grid because they consistently produce much more energy than they need and enjoy the benefits that net metering provides (not to be confused with the Federal Solar Tax Credit).
+Folks in other states sometimes willingly connect their systems to grids because they consistently produce much more energy than they need.
+Plus, they enjoy the benefits that net metering provides (not to be confused with the Federal Solar Tax Credit).

-In Florida, regardless of whether you have backup energy storage capabilities, any excess energy above 115% of a household’s monthly kWh usage is required to be sent to the grid.
+In Florida, regardless of whether you have backup energy storage capabilities, you must send to the grid any excess energy above 115% of your household’s monthly kWh usage.
 But thanks to Florida’s great net metering programs, you’ll get credits!

 Florida is serious about its efforts to power homes that experience outages.
-Since the state is prone to severe storms and natural disasters, it’s common for the lights to go out, so having a large supply of statewide energy as a backup helps everyone in the long run.
+Because the state is prone to severe storms and natural disasters, it’s common for the lights to go out.
+Therefore, having a large supply of statewide energy as a backup helps everyone in the long run.

 Solar Energy in Schools and Other Construction

-Another regulation Florida holds firmly is the inclusion of solar panel systems in schools to utilize more renewable energy.
-If a school is new and under construction, Florida requires that they incorporate low-energy appliances and eco-conscious architectural elements such as skylights and natural ventilation to decrease energy consumption as much as possible.
+Another regulation Florida holds firmly is the inclusion of solar panel systems in schools to use more renewable energy.
+If a school is new and under construction, Florida requires that it incorporate low-energy appliances.
+The school must also have eco-conscious architectural elements, like skylights and natural ventilation, to decrease energy consumption as much as possible.

-But green-focused construction plans are targeted at more than just schools.
-Florida ultimately enacted this legislation to urge educational and commercial buildings to take advantage of the state’s naturally abundant sunshine and use renewable energy wherever possible.
+But Florida targets green-focused construction plans at more than just schools.
+Ultimately, Florida passed this legislation to urge educational and commercial buildings to harness its abundant sunshine and use renewable energy.

-Solar power is becoming increasingly popular since federal rebates and incentives are still in effect, and with information on climate change becoming increasingly accessible, now is a great time to invest in solar panels and begin contributing to the planet’s health.
+Solar power is becoming increasingly popular because federal rebates and incentives are still in effect.
+With climate change data becoming increasingly accessible, now is a great time to invest in solar and help the planet.